cea-hpc/modules/MIGRATING.rst

 When loading a modulefile, following actions are triggered:

-* Load of the modulefiles declared as a **prereq** of the loading modulefile.
+* Requirement Load (ReqLo): load of the modulefiles declared as a **prereq** of the loading modulefile.

-* Reload of the modulefiles declaring a **prereq** onto loaded modulefile or declaring a **prereq** onto a modulefile part of this reloading batch.
+* Dependent Reload (DepRe): reload of the modulefiles declaring a **prereq** onto loaded modulefile or declaring a **prereq** onto a modulefile part of this reloading batch.

 When unloading a modulefile, following actions are triggered:

-* Unload of the **prereq** modulefiles that have been automatically loaded and are not required by any other loaded modulefiles. ``MODULES_LMNOTUASKED`` environment variable helps to keep track of these automatically loaded modulefiles and to distinguish them from modulefiles asked by user.
+* Useless Requirement Unload (UReqUn): unload of the **prereq** modulefiles that have been automatically loaded and are not required by any other loaded modulefiles. ``MODULES_LMNOTUASKED`` environment variable helps to keep track of these automatically loaded modulefiles and to distinguish them from modulefiles asked by user.

-* Reload of the modulefiles declaring a **conflict** or an optional **prereq** onto unloaded modulefile or declaring a **prereq** onto a modulefile part of this reloading batch.
+* Dependent Reload (DepRe): reload of the modulefiles declaring a **conflict** or an optional **prereq** onto unloaded modulefile or declaring a **prereq** onto a modulefile part of this reloading batch.
 A **prereq** modulefile is considered optional if the **prereq** definition order is made of multiple modulefiles and at least one alternative modulefile is loaded.

 In case a loaded modulefile has some of its declared constraints unsatisfied (pre-required modulefile not loaded or conflicting modulefile loaded for